 - Genetic predisposition

 It is without question that certain dog breeds are predisposed to GDV.
-According to most studies, the most common dog breeds at risk for GDV are large, deep-chested dogs including (but NOT limited to) Great Danes, Weimaraners, Standard Poodles and Saint Bernards.
+According to most studies, the most common dog breeds at risk for GDV are large, deep-chested dogs including (but NOT limited to) Great Danes, Cane Corso, Bullmastiffs, Standard Poodles, and Saint Bernards.

 Can GDV Be Prevented?